brillcp/PokedexUI/README.md

 .task { await viewModel.requestPokemon() }
 ```

-## ViewModel 🧾
+##  🧾

-The `PokedexViewModel` manages asynchronous Pokémon fetching using an injected PokemonService.
+The `Pokedex` manages asynchronous Pokémon fetching using an injected PokemonService.
 It tracks the loading state and appends new Pokémon to the list:
 ```
 final class PokedexViewModel: ObservableObject {
     @Published var pokemon: [PokemonViewModel] = []